atet/flutter/README.md

 ## 4. Next Steps

-The sky is the limit!
-You might want to learn how to build your project into an [Android Package Kit (APK)](https://stackoverflow.com/a/51682414) so that you can deploy to a physical phone.
+**The sky is the limit!**

+- Learn how to build your project into an [Android Package Kit (APK)](https://stackoverflow.com/a/51682414) so that you can deploy to a physical phone
+- Configure additional components to build to a Windows desktop application or an iOS mobile app
+- Interface your VSCode environment with large language models through [Continue.dev](https://www.youtube.com/watch?v=V3Yq6w9QaxI) and take your development to the next level

 [Back to Top](#table-of-contents)